tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
-In contrast to OCSP stapling, in which an operator could choose to talk to the CA frequently to obtain stapled responses, the risk is lower, because failure to fetch an OCSP stapled response results only in degraded performance, however failure to fetch a potentially large number of short lived certificates would result in the service not being available which creates greater operational risk.
+In contrast to OCSP stapling, in which an operator could choose to talk to the CA frequently to obtain stapled responses, failure to fetch an OCSP stapled response results only in degraded performance, however failure to fetch a potentially large number of short lived certificates would result in the service not being available which creates greater operational risk.

 To remove these dependencies, this document proposes a limited delegation mechanism that allows a TLS server operator to issue its own credentials within